AshWang623/portfolio/MakeoverMonday.md

 I tried to make the original graph less busy through the following adjustments:

-> Remove dots on the lines
+1. Remove dots on the lines

-> Remove labels on the x and y-axis, and add a description of the measurement in the title
+2. Remove labels on the x and y-axis, and add a description of the measurement in the title

-> Use more contrasting colors to distinguish the lines
+3. Use more contrasting colors to distinguish the lines

-> Simplify the category names
+4. Simplify the category names

+Despite that, the main issues of the graph remain: Several lines intersect and overlap, especially between the ages of 20 and 60, making it difficult to distinguish trends.
+The information is overwhelming and lack focus with too many categories and data points, making it difficult to grasp the most significant patterns quickly.

+It's difficult to address these issues while maintaining the integrity of the original data.